gwrong/GuessThatSubreddit/README.md

 # GuessThatSubreddit
-Web app where you try to guess the subreddit based on pulled comments
+Web app where you try to guess the subreddit

 Moved to a private repo for proprietary reasons